 Our customized physical therapy sessions are planned around each patient's personal prognosis and the severity of their condition to ensure the physical therapy program they receive at The Facial Paralysis Institute is tailored to address their specific needs.
 Dr. Azizzadeh and his staff utilize a number of techniques to help improve facial symmetry in facial paralysis.
-Here is an overview of some of what our physical therapy for facial paralysis patients can expect.
+Below are two of the most commonly used approaches by our physical therapists.

-Neuromuscular Retraining (NMR) - entails subtle, but critically important exercises to teach and retrain your body to use its muscles more effectively and efficiently.
+Entails subtle, but critically important exercises to teach and retrain your brain to coordinate the facial muscles more effectively and efficiently.

-During an initial consultation, Dr. Azizzadeh will discuss with you what your physical therapy treatment options are, explain to you how you can benefit from our physical therapy program and detail the prognosis and recovery that you can expect from the treatment.
+During an initial consultation, Dr. Azizzadeh will discuss your physical therapy treatment options, explain the benefits of physical therapy programs, and detail the prognosis and recovery that you can expect from the treatment.
 If you have been suffering from this life-altering condition, let Dr. Azizzadeh and his staff help you reanimate your life.
-Contact our office for consultation scheduling information.

 Occupational Therapist Jackie Diels Explains Facial Muscular Retraining